ACP Sessions

 /acp mode plan

-List the live model aliases that the attached Cursor ACP session currently accepts:
+List the live model aliases that the attached ACP session currently accepts:

 /acp model list